What homes look like in the world's most expensive city

 Hong Kong’s tiny ‘coffin’ apartments

-In the past few years, shocking pictures have emerged out of Hong Kong, documenting residents living in what have been dubbed "coffin" homes – subdivided apartments with very little room to move, let alone live.
+In the past few years, shocking pictures have emerged from Hong Kong documenting residents living in what has been dubbed "coffin" homes – subdivided apartments with very little room to move, let alone live.

-It’s estimated that more than 200,000 people reside in cramped conditions like this in Hong Kong.
+It’s estimated that around 220,000 people – including 40,000 children – live in squeezed conditions like this in Hong Kong.

-The "apartments" are usually bigger units divided up into such small areas that those living in them can’t even stretch out their legs fully.
-These claustrophobic cubicles tend to cost renters a few hundred dollars a month.
+The "apartments" are usually made from bigger units that have been divided into such small areas that those living in them often can’t stretch out their legs fully.

-Throughout the coronavirus pandemic – during which densely populated Hong Kong reported over 1.8 million cases of Covid-19 and 10,273 deaths as of October 2022 – residents were confined to these tiny, claustrophobic spaces.
+Throughout the coronavirus pandemic, during which densely populated Hong Kong reported over 1.8 million cases of Covid-19 and 10,273 deaths up to October 2022, residents were confined to these tiny, claustrophobic spaces.

-These squalid and sometimes dangerous conditions make it difficult to understand why the Hong Kong government hasn't done more to tackle the housing crisis.
+These squalid and sometimes dangerous conditions make it difficult to understand why the Hong Kong government isn't doing more to tackle the housing crisis.

 Hong Kong's cage homes